hyperledger/fabric-contract-api-go/tutorials/managing-objects.md

 }
 ```

-Add a final function to allow a transaction caller to read your asset from the world state.
+Add a further function to allow a transaction caller to read your asset from the world state.

 ```
 // GetAsset returns the basic asset with id given from the world state